-Doors and gates can also be opened remotely within seconds, and lifts or vending machines can inform a service centre if theres a fault.
-Used in conjunction with satellite-based global positioning system units and location-based services, M2M can provide real-time information such as vehicle location, driver speeds, fuel consumption and employee work time, improving the efficiency of supply chains in enterprises, said Chopra.
+Doors and gates can also be opened remotely within seconds, and lifts or vending machines can inform a service center if there's a fault.
+Used in conjunction with satellite-based global positioning system units and location-based services, M2M can provide real-time information such as vehicle location, driver speeds, fuel consumption, and employee work time, improving the efficiency of supply chains in enterprises, said Chopra.

 He cited the case of the Chennai Tax Corporation that has 300 SIM card-based machines that run on the Airtel network.
 The company is also running a pilot with the Orissa State Road Transport Corporation (OSRTC) in which the fuel tanks of 50 buses have been installed with sensors that will allow OSRTC to keep a track of fuel consumption and control pilferage.

-By providing real-time data, you can change business models of companies across sectorsbe they automobile, health or insurance industries.
+By providing real-time data, you can change business models of companies across sectors they automobile, health, or insurance industries.
 M2M is changing the way you build cars of the future, the way companies store inventory.
 But, for this to mature, there has to be a whole new ecosystem.
 Mobiles can provide high-quality capabilities in this context, said Kelton.
-He expects M2M to add significantly to the firms enterprise revenue in the coming years.
+He expects M2M to add significantly to the firm's enterprise revenue in the coming years.

 In August 2009, Reliance Communications Ltd (R-Com), too, had announced it would focus on high-impact machine-to-machine applications.